Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Results

 We have computed the $I-$Love$-Q$ relations for rigidly-rotating DMRWDs using several EOSs mentioned in section \ref{sec:eos}.
 We construct a few sequences of DMRWD models by varying the maximum NM density $\rho_{\text{Max}2}$ from $10^{6}$ g cm$^{-3}$ to $\sim$ $10^{9}$ g cm$^{-3}$ for fixed $\epsilon$ ranging from $0$ to $0.3$. \\

-When there is no DM admixture, the $I-$Love$-Q$ relations for WDs computed by using different EOSs lie approximately on the same line for all rotation rules.
-In particular, the maximum deviations from the best-fit line are within $\sim 1$ \% in the log$_{10}$ scale.
-Our results also agree with previous studies on the $I-$Love$-Q$ relations of slowly rotating WDs, particularly for the universality lines and the corresponding maximum deviations.
-A small mass fraction (e.g. $\epsilon \sim 0.01$) of DM admixture makes no change to the $I-$Love$-Q$ universality.
-Most of the deviations due to the DM admixture are within the average uncertainties of the pure NM model.
-However, when $\epsilon$ increases beyond $0.01$, the $I-$Love$-Q$ relations for different EOSs are all shifted to higher $Q$ values relative to those with $\epsilon = 0$, as shown in the upper panels of Figure \ref{fig:iloveqrigid} (a) and Figure \ref{fig:iloveqrigid} (b).
-The relative deviations between the universal Love$-Q$ ($I-Q$) relations for DMRWDs and those for pure NM models are larger than the corresponding average fitting uncertainty $\bar{\Delta} = 0.16$ ($0.08$) of the latter, and the deviation increases with $\epsilon$. \\
+We show the scatter plot obtained by assuming different EOS in Figure \ref{fig:iloveqscat}.
+In particular, the upper-left panel of Figure \ref{fig:iloveqscat} (a) and (b) shows that, when there is no DM admixture, the $I-$Love$-Q$ relations for WDs computed by using different EOSs lie approximately on the same line.
+In particular, we find the maximum deviations from the best-fit line are within $\sim 1$ \% in the log$_{10}$ scale.
+These results also agree with previous studies on the $I-$Love$-Q$ relations of slowly rotating WDs, particularly for the universality lines and the corresponding maximum deviations.
+We also observe a small mass fraction (e.g., $\epsilon \sim 0.01$, not shown in Figure \ref{fig:iloveqscat}) of DM admixture makes no change to the $I-$Love$-Q$ universality.
+Most of the deviations due to the DM admixture are within the average fitting uncertainties of the pure NM model.
+However, we observe two features when $\epsilon$ increases beyond $0.01$.
+First, Figure \ref{fig:iloveqscat} shows that the $I-$Love$-Q$ relations remain independent of EOSs assumed.
+Second, the universal lines are all shifted to higher $Q$ values relative to those with $\epsilon = 0$, which is shown in the upper panels of Figure \ref{fig:iloveqrigid} (a) and (b).
+The relative deviations between the universal Love$-Q$ ($I-Q$) relations for DMRWDs and those for pure NM models are getting larger than the corresponding average fitting uncertainty $\bar{\Delta} = 0.16$ ($0.08$) of the latter, and the deviation increases with $\epsilon$.
+We fit the $I-$Love$-Q$ relations for DMRWD with different $\epsilon$ using a log-linear function:

-The changes in the universality of the $I-$Love$-Q$ relations when $\epsilon > 0$ could be understood through Equation \ref{eqn:scaling}.
-Since $J \sim \omega M_{2}R_{2}^{2}$ and $Q \sim M_{2}R_{2}^{2}$, the scaled $Q$ will be roughly\footnote{The DM component is non-rotating, and so we expect that for slowly-rotating WDs, the DM should remain spherical with $Q_{1} \sim 0$.}:

-As the mass fraction of DM increases, $R_{2}$ become smaller.
-Therefore, the scaled $Q$ would be increased, which causes the rightward shifting of the universal lines in Figure \ref{fig:iloveqrigid}.
-We fit the $I-$Love$-Q$ relations using a log-linear function: log$_{10}y = $ $a + b$log$_{10}x$, with $y$ being $\lambda_{T}$ or $I$ and $x = Q$.
+with $y$ being $\lambda_{T}$ or $I$ and $x = Q$.
 We show the results in Figure \ref{fig:abparameter} and Table \ref{tab:abpara}.
 The parameter $a$ is strongly correlated with $\epsilon$, while $b$ shows a much weaker correlation, reflecting the negligible changes in the slopes of the $I-$Love$-Q$ relations for different $\epsilon$.